loopbackio/loopback-next/docs/site/Extending-OpenAPI-specification.md

   name = 'info';

-  // takes in the current spec, modifies it, and returns a new one modifySpec(spec: OpenApiSpec): OpenApiSpec {
+  // takes in the current spec, modifies it, and returns a new one
+  // NOTE: use async function if it contains async operation to the spec modifySpec(spec: OpenApiSpec): OpenApiSpec {
     const InfoPatchSpec = {
       info: {title: 'LoopBack Test Application', version: '1.0.1'},